What You Should Know Before Taking Kava For Anxiety

 - Sexually transmitted diseases

 There is insufficient scientific evidence to determine kava's effectiveness on many of these conditions.
 However, some research shows that taking kava extracts containing 70% kavalactones may reduce anxiety as well as certain prescription anti-anxiety medications.

 Should You Take Kava For Anxiety?

-Anxiety is a chronic and debilitating mental condition, one of the most commonly diagnosed in the U.S. Although prescription anti-anxiety medications are effective, they're not without side effects and the risk of addiction, so many people seek out alternative natural or holistic remedies, like kava.
+Anxiety is one of the most commonly diagnosed in the U.S. Although prescription anti-anxiety medications are effective, they're not without side effects and the risk of addiction, so many people seek out alternative natural or holistic remedies, like kava.

 Kava can have a relaxing effect, which science refers to as "anxiolytic," and this is one of the reasons that kava is often considered as a natural remedy for anxiety.
 Alcohol, whose effects are similar to kava, is also an anxiolytic substance.

 The German scientific advisory board Commission E has approved kava for conditions of nervous anxiety, stress, and restlessness.

 One small study indicated that patients suffering from anxiety which gradually increased their daily dose of kava, while at the same time weaning off of a benzodiazepine experienced neither an increase in anxiety or symptoms of withdrawal from the benzodiazepine.
 Another study suggested that kava could be as effective as two prescription anti-anxiety medications, Buspirone and Opipramol, for treatment of general anxiety symptoms.
 The effects are small but significant.

 A very recent study found that a water-soluble extract of the kava plant was safe and highly effective for short-term anxiety treatment, but concerns about long-term safety, and other formulations and preparations of kava are controversial for potential side effects and adverse risks.